Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 > [Click here to see what the ratings considered mean](#ratings-considered-explanation)

-`graphWHOLEBDD.bin` is the serialized version of the updated graph with all the ratings considered.
+`graphWholeDB.bin` is the serialized version of the updated graph with all the ratings considered.
 It means that to get a recommendation, it just takes < 1s (time to deserialize the graph)

 ---

 ## 🎥 Video Tutorial

-Here is a demonstration of the program (with the `graphWHOLEBDD.bin` file downloaded)
+Here is a demonstration of the program (with the `graphWholeDB.bin` file downloaded)

 ![Alt Text](util/PROJECTDEMO.gif)